Role Reversal: How to Have 'The Talk' With Your Aging Parents

 By keeping these five strategies in mind, both you and your aging parents will benefit from having an open, honest dialog about these important issues.
 Your parents will rest assured knowing their wishes will be honored.
 And you can sleep well at night knowing you're doing what you can to make that happen.

-Contact a financial representative to learn more about estate planning options and tips for talking to your parents about finances.
+Contact a financial professional to learn more about estate planning options and tips for talking to your parents about finances.